<!--

 uint8 policyType; // 0 = WHITELIST, 1 = BLACKLIST, 2 = COMPOUND

-address admin; // Policy administrator (zero for immutable compound policies)
+address admin; // Policy administrator (zero for compound policies — compound structure is immutable)

 }